-Puberty in itself is a big sign that your first period’s on its way.
-Here are a few to look out for, too:
+First Period Symptoms Puberty in itself is a big sign that your first menstruation is on its way.
+Here are a few signs of your first period to look out for, too:

-Prepare an emergency kit containing a pantyliner, pad and clean underwear in a discreet bag
+- Prepare an emergency girls first period kit containing a panty liner, pad and clean underwear in a discreet bag

-Keep a pantyliner or pad in your book bag or handbag
+- Keep a panty liner or pad in your book bag or purse

 - In an emergency, toilet paper can work until you can get a panty liner or pad